Student Participation Initiative - International Astronautical Congress (IAC)

-- Students that have their abstract selected by IAF for IAC who have not participated in IACs previous to .
-If insufficient applications meeting the minimum score as described below are received, then;
+- Students that have their abstract selected by IAC who have not participated in previous congresses.
+If an insufficient number of applications meeting the minimum score as described below are received, then it will be considered:

-- Students that have their abstract selected by IAF for IAC who have taken part in previous IACs.
-If insufficient applications meeting the minimum score as described below are received, then;
+- Students that have their abstract selected by IAC who have taken part in previous congresses.
+If an insufficient number of applications meeting the minimum score as described below are received, then it will be considered:

-- Students whose abstract was not selected by IAF for IAC and who have not attended previous IACs.
+- Students whose abstract was not selected by IAC and who have not attended previous congresses.

-The eligible proposals will be scored by members of an evaluation committee according to the criteria described in Table 1 following the priorities described above and will be selected in decreasing order based on the average scores.
+The eligible proposals will be scored (poor, a good or an exceptional) according to the criteria described in Table 1 and the definitions below.

 |Evaluated criteria||None/Poor||Good||Exceptional||Max score||Min score|

-Poor: Some key information required to be presented is missing and/or the information provided is ambiguous, not clear and/or not adequately supported by examples or facts.
+Poor: Some key information required to be presented is missing and/or the information provided is ambiguous, and/or not adequately supported by examples or facts.